If a bed bug is found on a child, should I isolate the child or send him or her home?

 No. Bed bugs are not known to cause or transmit disease and the risk of person-to-person transference in school is very low.
 No child should be isolated or removed from a classroom setting.
 It is important to remember that bed bugs can resemble other insects and that many bed bugs submitted for identification are not, in fact, bed bugs.

 No. If it is a bed bug, it is likely that it was unknowingly brought it into the school by someone who encountered it in another place.
 If you have captured it, you may have already eliminated the problem.
 Additionally, many suspected bed bugs are not bed bugs at all.
-You should send the captured specimen to the DOE Pest Management Unit for identification by following the protocol described in the DOE’s Bed Bug Information Kit.
+You should take a clear photo of the suspected beg bug and submitted it along with a completed submission form to DOE Pest Control at IPMDepartment@NYCDOE.onmicrosoft.com for confirmation.

 If the DOE Pest Management Unit has identified a bed bug from our school, what areas of the school will be treated?